vporton/courts/README.md

 There is much too much injustice and poverty in this world, and we should do something to solve this problem.

-This first idea (mint money out of nothings) is not new, but it has the drawback that money are decided by a centralized entity.
+This first idea (mint money out of nothing, to distribute the burden of helping somebody to the entire society) is not new, but it has the drawback that money are decided by a centralized entity.
 That entity may lose reputation or fail badly.
 Consider the Australian jurisdiction where the wheel is patented.
 The same could happen with our crypto courts.